At the conference, Fidelity and other firms talked about using tech to create engaging learning experiences.

 With that in mind, much of the day was devoted to talking about how financial services firms can deliver more efficient and engaging employee-focused learning and development programs.
 Sessions covered everything from the impact of artificial intelligence on skills development to change management to developing an L&D strategy to prepare for tomorrow’s business needs.
-What became clear as the day progressed was financial services organisations are looking at ways to modernise their learning and development programs by leveraging new technologies and different learning behaviours.
+What became clear as the day progressed was financial services organizations are looking at ways to modernize their learning and development programs by leveraging new technologies and different learning behaviors.

 Fidelity defines a new and better approach to learning and development